 Phasing of development is also a crucial consideration in determining the extent of impact on schools.
-Timing of development determines when new students are expected to be generated, and it therefore is an important consideration, particularly when considering the cumulative impact of a project in conjunction with other approved or pending development.
+The timing of the development will determine when new students are expected to be generated, and therefore is an important consideration particularly when considering the cumulative impact of a project in conjunction with other approved or pending development.